+Seabirds are more threatened than any other group of birds, according to the findings of a major review published in the scientific journal Bird Conservation International.
 The review is based on BirdLife International's data and assessment for the IUCN Red List.

+The albatross family is especially imperiled with 17 of the 22 species currently threatened with extinction.
 Human activities lie behind these decreases.
 At sea, commercial fisheries have degraded fish stocks and caused the deaths of innumerable seabirds through accidental bycatch, whilst on land the introduction of invasive species has extirpated many breeding colonies.

 Of the 11 albatross species that regularly occur in South Africa, 10 are threatened with extinction, including the critically endangered Tristan Albatross, which breeds only at the remote Gough Island in the South Atlantic.